 Keep up to date with all of our Animal Rehab Center's happenings on our FACEBOOK page here.

-Along with such alternative modes of treatment as chiropractic care, acupuncture, and traditional Chinese medicine, our full-service animal hospital has offered since 2010 veterinary physical rehabilitation for pets, and now the pyysical rehab department has expanded their services into the specialist facilty down the street at The Animal Rehab Center.
+Along with such alternative modes of treatment as chiropractic care, stem cell therapy, and acupuncture, our full-service animal hospital has offered since 2010 veterinary physical rehabilitation for pets, and now the pyysical rehab department has expanded their services into the specialist facilty down the street at The Animal Rehab Center.

 Physical rehabilitation functions to increase your pet's range of motion, improve balance and overall muscle strength, and reduce pain.
 Our rehabilitation program treats disease or physical weakness by means of special physical exercises, massage, heat/cold therapy, electrotherapy, underwater treadmill, and/or ultrasound therapy.
 This therapy is helpful in treating pets with neurological diseases, hip pain, soft tissue sprains/strains, and arthritis, as well as those recovering from orthopedic surgery.
 Any animal experiencing stiffness, trauma, pain, muscle atrophy, imbalance, or inflammation can benefit.